-Meeting Date 06 February 2020 Agenda Item 4.3 Report Title Safeguarding Analysis g Training Upda te and Training g Needs Report Author Nicola Edward ds Head of Nurs ing Safeguardin g Report Sponsor Cathy Dowling g, Deputy Directo or of Nursing & Patient Experience Presented by Gareth Howells, Director of Nursing & Patient Experience Freedom of Open Information Purpose of the Report Key Issues This Paper provides the Committee with an update on Safeguarding Training requirements for Health Board staff following the introduction of the NHS Wales Safeguarding Training Framework (2019) and the progress of the Safeguarding Training Needs Analysis currently being undertaken by the Health Board Corporate Safeguarding Team. and returned, despite the number of requests/reminders sent.
-Specific Action Information Discussion Assurance Approval Required $\boxtimes$ (please choose one only) Recommendations Members are asked to: NOTE Recommendations Committee members are asked to note that this paper is to be presented to the Workforce &amp; OD Committee, 20th February 2020 in order to advise the Committee of the progress of the work completed to date mapping and validating staff groups to their Mandatory Safeguarding Training as per the Intercollegiate Documents and the NHS Safeguarding Training Framework.
+Meeting Date 20 February 2 2020 Agenda Item 4.1 Report Title Safeguarding Analysis g Training Upda nte and Training g Needs Report Author Nicola Edward ds Head of Nurs ing Safeguardin g Report Sponsor g, Deputy Directo Presented by • ls, Director of No ursing & Patient Experience Freedom of Information Choose an item. • Purpose of the Report This Paper provides the Workforce and OD Committee with an update on Safeguarding Training requirements for Health Board staff following the introduction of the NHS Wales Safeguarding Training Framework (2019) and the progress of the Safeguarding Training Needs Analysis currently being undertaken by the Health Board Corporate Safeguarding Team.
+Key Issues Committee id needs in line of Safeguarding To date there Delivery Unit accurate He compliance for Safeguarding groups are readult and Ch available via e of the Health Safeguarding Team.
+There has been positive progress within the Safeguarding Committee identifying staff groups safeguarding training needs in line with Intercollegiate Documents and the NHS Safeguarding Training Framework.
+To date there has been a slow response rate from Service Delivery Units returns making it difficult to record an Specific Action Information Discussion Assurance Approval Required (please choose one only) ⊠ ⊠ ⊠